 Even entry-level data engineers require some kind of degree, usually in a field like computer science, software engineering, physics, or applied math.
 Ideally, this won’t just provide you with a solid grounding in the principles of software development and/or data—it should cultivate the ‘soft’ skills you need to thrive in the role, too.
 Soft skills include things like communication, team working, and problem-solving.

 An emerging option at many colleges is that of degree apprenticeships—an excellent alternative to a traditional degree.
 A degree apprenticeship combines academic training with practical work experience with an employer, allowing you to pick up real-world experience as you learn.
 This is an increasingly popular option, it’s cheaper than a full-time degree, and it has a high level of success—most people land their first job as soon as they graduate.

-2. Consider taking a certified course
+2. How to become a big data engineer: Consider taking a certified course

 Perhaps you’ve already established yourself in another field, or already have a degree?
 If so, another option is to take a certified online course in an area like data analytics.
 Compared to a full degree, this is a targeted, fast, and relatively cost-effective way of ‘topping up’ your relevant skillset.

 Depending on the course you choose, you can focus on key areas like big data architecture, machine learning, or data analytics.
 A comprehensive and well-designed course will also teach you the basic tools you need to become a data engineer (for instance, Python and SQL).
 This is a great option if you don’t want to go down the college route (which, let’s face it, is pretty pricey).
 We’ve rounded up the highest quality data analytics certification programs here.

 3. How to become a big data engineer: Get real-world experience